It’s that time of year again…

 Termite control begins with a thorough inspection process.
 We provide this free of charge to businesses and homeowners.
 We search all of the visible and accessible areas of the structure for wood destroying pests.

-We’ve added a revolutionary new device called a Termatrac.
+We’ve added a revolutionary new device called a Termatrac®.
 It detects termite activity even through walls.
 We move it along drywall or the wood itself.
 It picks up any unusual movement, insect body heat or moisture.
 Just like being able to finding wall studs with a stud finder.
-It’s the same way the military finds its targets with thermal imagining.
+It’s the same way the military finds its targets with thermal imaging.

-Call my office 813-935-7554 right now while it’s fresh on your mind.
+If you suspect you have a termite issue… or just want to make sure you don’t have any issues, call my office at 813-935-7554 right now, while it’s fresh on your mind.
 Ask for your FREE INSPECTION and more specific details.
 You’ll have the peace of mind knowing one way or the other.